VanAndelInstitute/lambdaR/README.md

 ## Build Environment

 We want to build our toolchain in the same environment used by Lambda.
-So create an instance (it doesn't take much...t2.small or medium should be fine) based on this AMI: `amzn-ami-hvm-2017.03.1.20170812-x86_64-gp2`.
+So create an instance (it doesn't take much...t2.small or medium should be fine) based on the AMI used by Lambda, which as of this writing is this one: `amzn-ami-hvm-2017.03.1.20170812-x86_64-gp2`.
 SSH to that instance and update the AWS client tools (the one that comes with that AMI does not know about Lambda layers):

 ```
 sudo pip install awscli --upgrade --user
 ```

-You will also need the development tools, and while we are at it, an editor:
+You will also need the development tools, and, while we are at it, an editor:

 ```
 sudo yum groupinstall -y "Development Tools"
 sudo yum -y install emacs-nox
 ```

-Lambda copies the layer contents into `/opt`, so will install things there to begin with (otherwise, R will get confused).
+Lambda copies the layer contents into `/opt`, so we will install things there to begin with (otherwise, R will get confused).
 You will need to update your .bashrc so that the tools we build can find eachother.
-Here is how I have mym .bashrc configured (probably some of these lines are superfluous):
+Here is how I have my .bashrc configured (probably some of these lines are superfluous):

 ```
 export PATH="$PATH:/opt/bin:/opt/lib:/opt/R/bin"